Welcome to

 Dr. Anthony Ruocco, expert on BPD research

-A Promising Treatment for BPD
+A Promising Treatment

 Dr. Ruocco (our 2014 Young Investigator) combined two treatments, magnetic seizure therapy (MST) and dialectical behavior therapy (DBT), in a small pilot trial that showed a reduction in suicidal ideation in those with BPD and treatment-resistant depression.